posulliv/trino-query-json-tool/README.md

 verify_certs=false
 ```

-With that in place, run it simply with: `./parse.py`
+With that in place, run one of the scripts simply with: `./worker_stats.py`

-Will see output similar to:
+You will see output similar to:

 ```
 === Query Info ===